Home

 We will learn how to implement and simulate each of these light types and understand when to use them.
 In other words, we will explore what each light type is useful for and what kinds of light effects we can simulate with them.
 Along the way, we will learn about the properties these lights possess, both from an engineering/physical standpoint and an aesthetic point of view.
 While technical, this lesson might be quite useful to CG artists interested in understanding why certain types of lights they use in their daily work have the properties and controls they do.

 Although we will explore and implement these light types within a ray-tracing rendering framework, it's important to note that non-ray-tracing-based rendering frameworks, which are predominant in video game graphics (utilizing the rasterization algorithm), employ the same types of light.
-This lesson will cover how shadows can be simulated for these various light types by casting shadow rays from scene points towards the lights.
+This lesson will cover how shadows can be simulated for these various light types by casting shadow rays from scene points toward the lights.
 In contrast, rasterization-based rendering engines utilize shadow maps, which present their own set of challenges.
 These include issues like bias and a fundamental lack of resolution, as shadow maps are constrained by a fixed resolution.
 Additionally, accurately simulating soft shadows with shadow maps, such as those cast by area lights, poses significant challenges.

 Introduction